sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1100 - checkbox.md

 title: "Checkbox"
 hidden: false
 ---
-Searches for a checkbox next to the anchor and returns a boolean indicating if it is selected or unselected.
-This method works by default with boxes that have a light background and dark, continuous borders.
+Searches for a checkbox near to the anchor and returns a boolean indicating if it is selected or unselected.

+Sensible uses one of two data sources, pixels or metadata, to extract selection status:

+- If the document is a PDF that contains checkbox metadata, then Sensible preferentially uses the metadata to extract selection status.

+- If there's no metadata, Sensible falls back to pixel recognition.
+By default Sensible recognizes pixels as checkboxes if they have a light background and dark, continuous borders.
+The maximum checkbox size supported by default for pixel recognition is a square with sides 0.3 inches long.
+Sensible returns true if  there are more that 5% darkened pixels within the box, indicating that it contains a selection mark.
+Sensible  returns false if the box is empty.

 [**Parameters**](doc:checkbox#parameters)
 [**Examples**](doc:checkbox#examples)